shivvo/anvil/doodads/README-editors.md

 ## First Step: Set up a Private Network

 To take advantage of remote development, your LED will need an IP address accessible to the network you're on.
-You'll need to enable a Vagrant private network, which will give your LED an IP address accessible within the network you're on, but not to the public internet.
+You'll need to enable a Vagrant private network, which will give your LED an IP address accessible from your host machine (laptop).
 The IP address will be assigned by DHCP - this eliminates the hassle of finding an available address, but means you'll have to check your LED's IP address after booting it up.

 ### Install
 1. Enable your LED's private network to get an IP address assigned by DHCP.